City Guide for: Bremerhaven, Germany

 Bremen Old Town

 Step back in time in Bremen's enchanting Old Town (Altstadt), a UNESCO World Heritage site.
-Explore the historic Marktplatz with its impressive Rathaus (Town Hall) and the iconic Roland statue.
-Wander through the Schnoor quarter, a maze of narrow cobblestone streets lined with colorful medieval houses, artisan shops, and cozy cafes.
-Don't miss the Böttcherstraße, a unique art street with expressionist architecture and fascinating museums.
+Explore the historic Marktplatz with its stunning Rathaus (Town Hall) and the iconic Roland statue.
+Wander through the Schnoor quarter, a maze of narrow cobblestone streets filled with charming shops, cafes, and traditional houses.
+Don't miss the Böttcherstraße, a unique art street with expressionist architecture.

 Travel Time